-Lifton: There was nothing of what?
+Lifton: There as any what?

-Stringer: Of any closeup nature of anything that would have had to do with the autopsy
+Stringer: Of any (closeup nature) of anything that would have had to do with the autopsy actually in other words, what I assume was on that was some overall scenes of the autopsy room.

 Lifton: Oh, in other words, in those pictures would simply be scenes of the autopsy room?